 - Worn drum bearings, glides, or rollers.
 The drum rides on bearings at the rear and glides or rollers at the front.
 As they wear, the drum drags metal on metal, heats up, and smells hot.
 A rumble or squeal that rises with the drum is the matching sound.

 - A slipping or worn drive belt.
 The belt wraps the drum and the motor pulley.
-A worn or slipping belt smells like hot rubber and often comes with a thumping or a drum that turns weakly or not at all.
+A worn or slipping belt smells like hot rubber and often comes with thumping or a drum that turns weakly.

 - An overheating motor.
 A motor working against a dragging drum or a seized blower runs hot and can smell electrical.
-This usually trips the dryer off on its thermal protector before long.
+Most dryers trip on their thermal protector before long.

 An electrical or chemical smell

 A sharp electrical smell, like hot wiring, points at the heating element or its connections overheating, or a failing terminal block at the power cord.
 That is not a clean-the-lint fix.
-A faint chemical or melting-plastic smell can also be a foreign object, a crayon, a pen, a hairpin, melted onto the drum or lodged in the lint path.
-Worth a look with a flashlight before you assume the worst.
+A faint chemical or melting-plastic smell can also be a foreign object (a crayon, a pen, a hairpin) melted onto the drum or lodged in the lint path.
+Worth a quick look with a flashlight before assuming the worst.

 What you can check yourself